-Average daily attendance (ADA) is a measurement of the number of pupils attending classes of the District.
-The purpose of attendance accounting from a fiscal standpoint is to provide the basis on which apportionments of State funds are made to school districts.
+Average daily attendance (ADA) is a measurement of the number of pupils attending classes of the County Office of Education.
+The purpose of attendance accounting from a fiscal standpoint is to provide the basis on which apportionments of state funds are made to county offices of education.
 This schedule provides information regarding the attendance of students at various grade levels and in different programs.